Daycare and Your Child’s Sleep

 TWO.

 Communicate with your child’s daycare staff!
-Daycare teachers are amazing, and they are also invested in having a well rested child who can give them a few well deserved breaks during the day.
+Daycare teachers tend to be amazing caregivers who are also invested in having well rested children who are more cooperative during wake periods and can offer quiet breaks during naps as well.
 Initiate a conversation about how they offer naps to the children and provide information about your child’s preferred environment, routines, and timing for sleep.

 There are usually going to be some restrictions limiting a truly ideal sleep environment, but it’s always worth asking if you might be able to bring in a continuous white noise machine or if they have any ideas for making the room even a touch darker when sleep is being offered.